|DR ARIC SIGMAN |

 Scotland's national Violence Reduction Unit invited Dr Sigman to speak to the nation's police at their conference: Alcohol - fuel for violence?
 He was a keynote speaker at two Department of Health NHS conferences on alcohol: the North West Alcohol Conference 2011 and the North East Alcohol Office conference 'Calling Time on Second Hand Harm'.
 In 2012 he was invited by the Ministry of National Education to address the First International Congress of Technology Addiction in Istanbul.

-Dr Sigman was invited to address the 2011 Headmasters’ & Headmistresses’ Conference: Meeting the Challenges and the Independent Association of Prep Schools Heads' Annual Conference 2013.
-His book, Alcohol Nation (see below), was recently published and his biology paper, A Source of Thinspiration?, on the biological aspects of media, body image and dieting, was published in The Biologist, the Journal of the Society of Biology.
+Dr Sigman's has published a book, Alcohol Nation (see below), and his biology paper, A Source of Thinspiration?, on the biological aspects of media, body image and dieting, was published in The Biologist, the Journal of the Society of Biology.

 Dr Sigman has worked on health education campaigns with the Department of Health and acted as advisor to the Institute of Personnel Management on health and psychology issues.
 He conducts seminars and public speaking.
 Dr Sigman's previous books include The Spoilt Generation and Remotely Controlled: How Television is Damaging Our Lives.